dprince/openstack-assistant/README.md

 ### Prerequisites

 - Python 3.9 or higher
+- One of the following AI providers:
   - A Google Gemini API key (get one at https://makersuite.google.com/app/apikey)
+  - An IBM Granite API endpoint URL and user key
 - Optional: Node.js (for MCP servers like filesystem, etc.)

 ### Install from source